WEBSITE AUDITOR TOOL

-A redirect comes then into place that is a) redirect all http traffic to https so all traffic is secure and redirect every non-https page to https using a 301 redirect.
-This can be a daunting task if you do this manually but there are options doing that in a clever way.
+A redirect comes then into place that is a) redirect all HTTP traffic to HTTPS so all traffic is secure and redirect every non-HTTPS page to HTTPS using a 301 redirect.
+This can be a daunting task if you do this manually but there are options for doing that in a clever way.

 The founder of SEO Powersuite Aleh Barysevich wrote an article for Search Engine Journal.
-The title of that article is “HTTP to HTTPS Migration: The Ultimate Stress-Free Guide” and basically writes the story on the steps to undertake migrating a large database with loads of content and pages from http to https.
+The title of that article is “HTTP to HTTPS Migration: The Ultimate Stress-Free Guide” and basically writes the story on the steps to undertake to migrate a large database with loads of content and pages from HTTP to HTTPS.

 The best is to avoid redirects because it simply takes time and visitors just do NOT want to wait for redirects but want to have the page, they intend to see immediately.
 Do not forget that the load time of a page should be less than 2 seconds otherwise you might lose potential customers.